Ammonia: Structure

 The ammonia molecule has a trigonal pyramidal shape, as predicted by the valence shell electron pair repulsion theory (VSEPR theory) with an experimentally determined bond angle of 106.7°.
 The central nitrogen atom has five outer electrons with an additional electron from each hydrogen atom.
 This gives a total of eight electrons, or four electron pairs that are arranged tetrahedrally.
 Three of these electron pairs are used as bond pairs, which leaves one lone pair of electrons.
 The lone pair repels more strongly than bond pairs; therefore, the bond angle is not 109.5°, as expected for a regular tetrahedral arrangement, but 106.7°.
 This shape gives the molecule a dipole moment and makes it polar.
 The molecule's polarity, and especially its ability to form hydrogen bonds, makes ammonia highly miscible with water.
 The lone pair makes ammonia a base, a proton acceptor.
 Ammonia is moderately basic; a 1.0 M aqueous solution has a pH of 11.6, and if a strong acid is added to such a solution until the solution is neutral (pH = 7), 99.4% of the ammonia molecules are protonated.
 Temperature and salinity also affect the proportion of ammonium [NH4]+.
 The latter has the shape of a regular tetrahedron and is isoelectronic with methane.

 The ammonia molecule readily undergoes nitrogen inversion at room temperature; a useful analogy is an umbrella turning itself inside out in a strong wind.
 The energy barrier to this inversion is 24.7 kJ/mol, and the resonance frequency is 23.79 GHz, corresponding to microwave radiation of a wavelength of 1.260 cm.
 The absorption at this frequency was the first microwave spectrum to be observed and was used in the first maser.

-Amphotericity
+Basicity

 One of the most characteristic properties of ammonia is its basicity.
 Ammonia is considered to be a weak base.
-It combines with acids to form ammonium salts; thus, with hydrochloric acid it forms ammonium chloride (sal ammoniac); with nitric acid, ammonium nitrate, etc. Perfectly dry ammonia gas will not combine with perfectly dry hydrogen chloride gas; moisture is necessary to bring about the reaction.
+It combines with acids to form ammonium salts.
+Thus, with hydrochloric acid it forms ammonium chloride, with nitric acid, ammonium nitrate, etc. Perfectly dry ammonia gas will not combine with perfectly dry hydrogen chloride gas; moisture is necessary to bring about the reaction.

 As a demonstration experiment under air with ambient moisture, opened bottles of concentrated ammonia and hydrochloric acid solutions produce a cloud of ammonium chloride, which seems to appear 'out of nothing' as the salt aerosol forms where the two diffusing clouds of reagents meet between the two bottles.